Ferdinando CARULLI Guitaromanie (vol. 1): Arrangements for Two Guitars of Music by Beethoven, Haydn, Mozart, and Rossini (CGSE-0030, 2014. 148 pages)

 Wenzeslaus Thomas MATIEGKA Complete Solo Guitar Sonatas (CGSE-0050, 2017.
 158 pages)

 A practical modern performance edition of the complete surviving solo guitar sonatas of the early nineteenth-century Viennese guitarist-composer Wenzeslaus Thomas Matiegka.
-Matiegka’s guitar sonatas embrace the sonata style of Haydn on the one hand and Beethoven on the other and include full-blown concert works along with works for serious recreational guitarists.
+Matiegka’s guitar sonatas embrace the sonata style of Haydn on the one hand, Beethoven on the other, and include full-blown concert works along with works for serious recreational guitarists.
 Includes comprehensive notes relating to Matiegka, his compositional style, and his technical approach to the instrument.
 Amazon.com

 Antonio VIVALDI Complete Cello Sonatas Arranged for Guitar (CGSE-0020, 2014.
 84 pages)